Sunshine - A global power not taking sides

 Impact for Infrastructure services

-All of this is potentially great news for MEP contractors and specialist service providers addressing the utilities market, particularly as there are signals that similar government initiatives can be expected for commercial and industrial energy consumption.
+This is potentially great news for MEP contractors and specialist service providers addressing the utilities market, particularly as there are signals that similar government initiatives can be expected for commercial and industrial energy consumption.

 Near term delays on projects

-Whilst the breadth and depth of initiatives addressing UK infrastructure needs is compelling, but this is yet to fully translate into order books of Infrastructure Services providers.
+Whilst the breadth and depth of initiatives addressing UK infrastructure needs is compelling, this is yet to fully translate into order books of Infrastructure Services providers.
 2025 has seen delays in major projects, often held up by decisions delayed by legal challenges and deteriorating project economics.
 Such delays appear to be across the board and include challenges on wastewater and transportation infrastructure.